clslucas/fboss_cit/PXE_mode_duige.md

 option client-arch code 93 = unsigned integer 16;

 subnet 192.168.1.0 netmask 255.255.255.0 {
     range 192.168.1.100 192.168.1.200;
     option routers 192.168.1.1;
     option subnet-mask 255.255.255.0;
     next-server 192.168.1.2;

+    # --- Host Definitions for Allowed Clients ---
+    # Add a 'host' block for each machine you want to allow.
+    # These clients will be assigned a specific IP address.

     # Default to BIOS boot file
     filename "pxelinux.0";